aws-cloudformation/community-registry-extensions/resources/Time_Sleep/README.md

 ## Notes

 ### SSM Parameter
-To keep track of a resource that is a time we use a SSM parameter.
-We store a key in the SSM parameter store at `/CloudFormation/AwsCommunity/Time/Sleep/unique-identifier` to identify and keep track of the resource state.
+Since this extension does not represent an actual resource, we have to create a Systems Manager Parameter Store entry to track its state for the purposes of satisfying the CloudFormation registry contract.
+We store a key in parameter store at `/CloudFormation/AwsCommunity/Time/Offset/unique-identifier`.